The Grey Glove

 The Grey Glove is a 1928 Australian silent film based on a newspaper serial by E. V. Timms.

 Synopsis

 An amateur detective, John Courtney, tries to catch a mysterious criminal who always leaves a grey glove behind.
-Together with his fiancée Margaret he uncovers the work of a foreign spy.
+He tries to protect the mysterious Pauline Hemingway.

+His fiancee Margaret becomes jealous and sets off to follow him dressed as a boy.